GienekP/menu4car/README.md

 The third optional field are the options.
 For now:
     * c0 - no compression
     * c1 - apl 256-byte window compression,
-    * c2 - apl block by block compression
+    * c2 - apl every DOS block (long enough) compression
-    * ca - auto - gets the shortest compressed version from above
+    * ca - auto - gets the shortest compressed version (or uncompressed) from above

 For now maximum 26 games may be added.
-Sometimes some game does not work with compression, please add c0 as the option then.
+Sometimes some game does not work with compression (what games?), please add c0 as the option then.

 When file .txt is ready, invoke: